-Figure 10: Paragenetic sequence of diagenetic events in the Ghaggar-Hakra Formation based on thin section petrography for quartz-rich sandstones and soil profiles in the context of the burial history curve for the outcrop sequences.
-Maximum burial in the Cretaceous Period is poorly constrained because the Upper Cretaceous sequence is widely eroded across the WIRS, but consideration of stratigraphic sequences indicates that the Cretaceous strata is unlikely to have exceeded 1 km of total thickness.
-Deepest burial took place in the Palaeocene-Eocene in the Barmer Basin (Dolson et al., 2015; Naidu et al., 2017) prior to regional uplift due second stage Himalayan formation (Najman, et al., 2018; Powell & Conaghan, 1973).
+FIGURE 10 Paragenetic sequence of diagenetic events in the Ghaggar-Hakra Formation based on thin section petrography for quartzrich sandstones and soil profiles in the context of the burial history curve for the outcrop sequences.
+Maximum burial in the Cretaceous Period is poorly constrained because the Upper Cretaceous sequence is widely eroded across the WIRS, but consideration of stratigraphic sequences indicates that the Cretaceous strata are unlikely to have exceeded 1 km of total thickness.
+Deepest burial took place in the Palaeocene-Eocene in the Barmer Basin (Dolson et al., 2015; Naidu et al., 2017) prior to regional uplift due to second-stage Himalayan formation (Najman et al., 2018; Powell & Conaghan, 1973).
 Eog = eogenetic, Tel = teleogenesis.